WTF Are Abliterated Models? Uncensored LLMs Explained

 For those who want to go deeper:

-Want to see how WebDecoy catches AI agents?
+Want to see how WebDecoy catches AI agents, including those powered by abliterated models?
 Try the bot scanner.

 Want to see WebDecoy in action?